MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 ### Why can I no longer see the Summary tab in my capacity report?

 This is due to a change that occurred in April 2023, after which only users with the tenant admin, Power Platform admin, or Dynamics 365 admin roles can see the **Summary** tab in the capacity report.
-Users, such as environment admins, will no longer see this tab and will be redirected to the **Dataverse** tab when accessing the report.
+Users, such as environment admins, no longer see this tab and are redirected to the **Dataverse** tab when accessing the report.
 If you have a user that requires access to the **Summary** tab, assign one of the required roles.

 **More information:**
 - [Sales Insights ](/dynamics365/ai/sales/help-hub#get-started)